 What are they?

-Hard hats are helmets designed specifically for use in work environments such as manufacturing, industrial and construction sites to protect the head from injury.
+are helmets designed for work environments such as manufacturing, industrial and construction sites to protect the head from injury.
 The outside shells are usually made from high-density polyethylene (HDPE) or a polycarbonate resin as they are strong, easy to mold, lightweight, and do not conduct electricity.
 The shell is rigid, and its main purpose is to deflect blows to the head.

-The Occupational Safety and Health Administration (OSHA) rules state that hard hats must be used whenever there is a possibility of injury from impacts, falling or flying objects, or electrical shock.
+The Occupational Safety and Health Administration (OSHA) rules state that hard hats must be used whenever there is a possibility of head injury from impact and penetration, or from falling or flying objects, or from electrical shock and burns.

 - Oil and gas